Probing spectral and timing properties of the X-ray pulsar RX J0440.9+4431 in the giant outburst of 2022-2023: Abstract

 \section{Abstract}

-{The X-ray pulsar \src{} went through a giant outburst in 2022 and reached a record-high flux of nearly 2.3 Crab, as observed by \swiftbat{}.
-We study the evolution of different spectral and timing properties of the source using \nicer{} observations during the outburst.
-The pulse period is found to decrease from 208 s to 205 s and the pulse profile evolved significantly during the outburst with energy and luminosity.
-The emission mechanism and beaming patterns may change significantly, which is related to the state transition of the source.
-The hardness ratio shows significant evolution during the outburst, and the hardness intensity diagram also shows two different branches.
-The HID turns towards the diagonal branch from the horizontal branch above the critical luminosity.
-The observed photon index shows a negative correlation with X-ray flux below the critical luminosity, which turns into a positive correlation above the critical luminosity.
-This indicates a spectral transition from the sub-critical to the super-critical regime.
-The magnetic field is estimated to be nearly 1.8 $\times$ 10$^{12}$ G using critical luminosity of $\sim$2.7 $\times$ 10$^{37}$ erg s$^{-1}$. \nicer{} spectra can be described using a cutoff power-law model with a blackbody component and an additional 6.4 keV iron fluorescence line.
-The iron emission line evolves from a narrow to a broad feature with the increase in luminosity.
-The iron line flux is strongly correlated with the X-ray flux.} Based on luminosity, the Fe band featured two emission lines at 6.4 and 6.67 keV originating from neutral and highly ionized Fe-atoms.
+{The X-ray pulsar \src{} went through a giant outburst in 2022 and reached a record-high flux of 2.3 Crab, as observed by \swiftbat{}.
+We study the evolution of different spectral and timing properties of the source using \nicer{} observations.
+The pulse period is found to decrease from 208 s to 205 s, and the pulse profile evolves significantly with energy and luminosity.
+The hardness ratio and hardness intensity diagram (HID) show remarkable evolution during the outburst.
+The HID turns towards the diagonal branch from the horizontal branch above a transition (critical) luminosity, suggesting the presence of two accretion modes.
+Each \nicer{} spectrum can be described using a cutoff power law with a blackbody component and a Gaussian at 6.4 keV.
+At higher luminosities, an additional Gaussian at 6.67 keV is used.
+The observed photon index shows negative and positive correlations with X-ray flux below and above the critical luminosity, respectively.
+The evolution of spectral and timing parameters suggests a possible change in the emission mechanism and beaming pattern of the pulsar depending on the spectral transition to sub- and super-critical accretion regimes.
+Based on the critical luminosity, the magnetic field of the neutron star can be estimated in the order of 10$^{12}$ or 10$^{13}$ G, assuming different theoretical models.
+Moreover, the observed iron emission line evolves from a narrow to a broad feature with luminosity.
+Two emission lines originating from neutral and highly ionized Fe atoms were evident in the spectra around 6.4 keV and 6.67 keV (higher luminosities).}